NeuralEnsemble/pype9/README.rst

 *autotools* to *cmake*).
 A new Pype9 release will be made to support 2.12.

-Detailed instructions on how to install these simulators on different platforms can be found at http://pype9.readthedocs.io/en/latest/installation.html.
+Detailed instructions on how to install these simulators on different platforms can be found under Installation_ in the docs.

 *After* installing the simulator(s) you plan to use and ensuring that the commands ``nrnivmodl`` (for Neuron_) and ``nest-config`` (for NEST_) should